husonlab/splitstree6/doc/user-manual.md

 The toolbar provides items for determining how to draw the trees, choices are between rectangular, triangular, rounded and radial phylogram.
-(The rounded phylogram are time-consuming to draw and can cause problems.)
+(The rounded phylograms are time-consuming to draw and can cause problems.)
 In addition, there are buttons for rotating, flipping and zooming.